parvanehyaghoubi/Brain-Tumor-Classification-VGG16/README.md

 <p>The dataset used consists of MRI images categorized into different classes:
 <br><b>Glioma Tumor, Meningioma Tumor, No Tumor, Pituitary Tumor</b>
 <br><br><b>Glioma Tumor:</b>
 A glioma is a type of tumor that starts in the glial cells of the brain or the spine.
-Gliomas comprise about 30 percent of all brain tumors and central nervous system tumours, and 80 percent of all malignant brain tumours.
+Gliomas comprise about 30 percent of all brain tumors and central nervous system tumors, and 80 percent of all malignant brain tumors.
 <br><b>Malignant Tumor:</b>
 A malignant tumor contrasts with a non-cancerous benign tumor in that a malignancy is not self-limited in its growth, is capable of invading into adjacent tissues, and may be capable of spreading to distant tissues.
 <br><b>Pituary Tumor:</b>
 Pituitary adenomas are tumors that occur in the pituitary gland.
 Pituitary adenomas are generally divided into three categories dependent upon their biological functioning: benign adenoma, invasive adenoma, and carcinomas.
 <br><b>No Tumor:</b>
 The Brain scan is normal.
 No Tumor is detected.<br>
-  <br>Here is the link of Dataset: <a href="https://drive.google.com/drive/folders/1JGf8EX8X5ycXJ6Avd9owa4FalDfdmp3A?usp=sharing" target="_blank">Dataset</a></p>
+  <br>Here is the link of dataset: <a href="https://drive.google.com/drive/folders/1JGf8EX8X5ycXJ6Avd9owa4FalDfdmp3A?usp=sharing" target="_blank">Download Dataset</a></p>
 <h2>Installation</h2>
 <pre><code class="language-python"># Clone the repository
 git clone https://github.com/parvanehyaghoubi/Brain-Tumor-Classification-VGG16</code></pre>